cheeeeeeeeeen/RoR2-ClassicItems/README.md

 ## Changelog

+**1.1.1**
+- Change implementation of syncing Options and related effects due to reports of FPS drops.

 **1.1.0**
 - Implement Mortar Tube!
 - Add more ItemStats details for all items.
+- Allow Turrets to always update their position.

 **1.0.3**
 - Add a condition where the host is required to wait for all clients to be ready before sending the sync commands.
 This ensures that all clients will be synced.